CARGO INSURANCE: A REMEDY TO LIMITED FREIGHT LIABILITY

 Consider the following example: you are shipping goods worth US$ 70,000, weighting a total of 2,850 kg.
 The ship transporting your cargo sinks, and your goods are lost.
 Here are the approximate valuations you would be looking at if you managed to prove that the unfortunate accident was the ocean carrier’s fault:

 - If your carriage contract was signed under the Hague-Visby rule: US$ 8,000

 - Under the Rotterdam rule: US$ 12,000

 While the Rotterdam rule is the most advantageous, it does not come anywhere near the actual value of your cargo.

-Covering your sea shipment with additional coverage is vital because Ocean Freight’s liability terms feature the lowest weight-to-valuation ratio of all.
+Covering your sea shipment with additional insurance is vital because Ocean Freight’s liability terms feature the lowest weight-to-valuation ratio of all.
 A shipment valuated at US$ 8,000 under the Hague-Visby rule is valued at US$ 70,000 under Air Freight liability terms and US$ 30,000 under Road Freight.

-How Do I Pick the Right Coverage?
+How Do I Pick the Right Insurance?

-The right coverage:
+The right insurance:

 - Covers the full value of your goods